yarkhinephyo/15-445-database-systems-notes/15 - Concurrency Control.md

 **Transaction**: A sequence of one or more operations to perform some higher level function.
+In SQL, starts with "BEGIN" and ends with "COMMIT" or "ABORT".

-<u>Transfer money example</u> - Check balance.
+<u>Example</u> - Check balance.
 Deduct balance.
 Add to the receipient's account.

-**SQL Transactions**: Starts with "BEGIN" and ends with "COMMIT" or "ABORT".

-**ACID**
+**ACID properties**

 <u>Atomic</u> - All happens or none happens.